 Plan and Build Metrics

-A Metric (KPI) is a quantifiable measure that is used to track and assess the status of a specific process.
-In other words, a Metric is a measurable/countable action -- an Email Sent, a Lead Converted, a Deal Won, etc.
+A Metric (commonly called a Key Performance Indicator or KPI) is a quantifiable measure that is used to track and assess the status of a specific process.
+In other words, a Metric is a measurable or countable action -- an Email Sent, a Lead Converted, a Deal Won, etc.

 Metric Definitions are the key to connecting your integrated business data to your individual Users.
 Metrics establish the connection between data and people, creating numerical metric values.